 I wrote this article in 2011, after attending a gathering of bamboo rod enthusiasts at the Railroad Ranch.
 As in many sports, the techniques an expert employs are not always obvious to the casual eye.

 Recently at the Railroad Ranch on the Henry’s Fork, I had the opportunity to watch upwards of forty people cast all variety of bamboo fly rods.
 Their skill level ranged from average to expert.
 As I’m very interested in the mechanics of fly casting, this was a good opportunity to study a wide range of casting strokes.
 In the process I couldn’t help but notice—as always—the different ways in which people employed their wrists during the casting stroke.
 Typical for these gatherings, some folks made more efficient use of their wrist than others.
 Proper use of the wrist is an important aspect of an efficient fly casting stroke (the wrist’s function is to accelerate the rod), yet it’s a topic seldom talked or written about.
-I hope my thoughts are of interest.

 First, some terminology.
 Hold a fly rod in hand, thumb on top of the grip.
 Position your forearm parallel to the ground.
 Adjust your hand and wrist so that the rod is also parallel to the ground.
 Notice your wrist position.
-This is the “closed” position.
+This is the “neutral” position.

 (As a side note, I have purposely avoided discussion about “drift” and the role the wrist can play in it.
 This was done to keep the article shorter.
 Perhaps more on drift another time.)